 The transportation planning process is based on Minnesota statutes and federal rules and regulations on urban transportation planning.
 As the region's federally-designated Metropolitan Planning Organization (MPO) the Metropolitan Council and the TAB are responsible for the continuing, cooperative and comprehensive transportation planning process in the Twin Cities Metropolitan Area.
 This qualifies the region for federal transportation planning, operating and construction funds.

-The transportation planning process provides a basis for decision making and ensures that various points of view are heard and discussed when establishing transportation policy and allocating transportation funds.
+The transportation planning process ensures that various points of view are heard and discussed when establishing transportation policy and allocating transportation funds.
+The TAB

 Provides a forum for deliberation among state, regional and local officials, transportation providers and private citizens to articulate their positions on issues that affect transportation planning and funding in the Twin Cities region.

-Provides comments during the development of other transportation documents prepared by the Minnesota Department of Transportation, the Minnesota Pollution Control Agency and the Metropolitan Airports Commission that are not product requirements of the 3C planning process, but are related to regional transportation policy.
+Reviews and comments on transportation documents related to regional transportation policy prepared by the Minnesota Department of Transportation, the Minnesota Pollution Control Agency and the Metropolitan Airports Commission.

-Is responsible for soliciting and evaluating applications for federal transportation funding, and for conducting public hearings and adoption of the region's Transportation Improvement Program.
+Solicits and evaluates applications for federal transportation funding, and conducts public hearings and adoption of the region's Transportation Improvement Program.

 For more information, please contact Elaine Koutsoukos, TAB Coordinator, 651.602.1717, Elaine.Koutsoukos@metc.state.mn.us